Claremont, New Hampshire: Education

 Claremont is part of New Hampshire's School Administrative Unit 6, or SAU 6.
 Stevens High School is the city's only public high school, and is located on Broad Street, just a few blocks from City Hall.
 Claremont Middle School, the city's only public middle school, is located just down the street to the south.

 Claremont is home to three elementary schools: Maple Avenue School, Bluff Elementary and Disnard Elementary.
 Also located in town are the New England Classical Academy, a private, Catholic school, and the Claremont Christian Academy, a private, parochial school offering education through 12th grade.

 Three elementary schools—North Street School, Way Elementary and the West Claremont Schoolhouse—were shut down, Way becoming home to several luxury apartments and North Street turned into offices.

-The city's opportunities for higher education include a branch of Granite State College, River Valley Community College, and the Sugar River Valley Regional Technical Center.
+The city's residents' opportunities for higher education include a branch of Granite State College, River Valley Community College, and the Sugar River Valley Regional Technical Center.

 Infrastructure

 Transportation

 The only city within Sullivan County, Claremont is home to Claremont Municipal Airport.
 By highway, it is located 21 mi south of Interstate 89 in Lebanon, New Hampshire, and 5 mi east of Interstate 91 in Weathersfield, Vermont.
 It is served by state routes 11, 12, 12A 103, and 120.
 Routes 11 and 103 travel east as a concurrency to Newport, with Route 11 continuing east to New London and Franklin, while Route 103 turns southeast to Bradford and Warner.
 Routes 11 and 12 lead south as a concurrency to Charlestown.
 West from downtown, Route 12 leads into Vermont, then turns north to Windsor.
 Route 120 leads north from downtown through Cornish and Meriden to Lebanon.
 Route 12A bypasses downtown Claremont to the west, leading south to Charlestown and north to West Lebanon.

-Amtrak, the national passenger rail system, provides daily service aboard its Vermonter between Washington, D.C. and St. Albans, Vermont.
+Amtrak, the national passenger rail system, provides daily service aboard its Vermonter between Washington, D.C., and St. Albans, Vermont.
 The closest Greyhound bus stops are in Bellows Falls and White River Junction, Vermont.
 Local weekday peak direction commuter bus service between Springfield, Vermont, and Hanover, New Hampshire, is operated by the Current from the Interstate 91 Exit 8 Park and Ride in Ascutney, Vermont.